 Can Measles be Prevented and Are There Treatment Options?

-Many studies have also shown that immediate administration of high doses of vitamin A (50,000-200,000 IUs) can help control the severity of the disease, particularly in children who are malnourished.3 4 In the United States, vitamin A treatment is often recommended for children hospitalized for measles, and those who are immunocompromised, as well as for individuals found to be vitamin A deficit.5, 6
+Many studies have also shown that immediate administration of high doses of vitamin A (50,000-200,000 IUs) can help control the severity of the disease, particularly in children who are malnourished.3 4 In the United States, vitamin A treatment is often recommended for children hospitalized for measles, those who are immunocompromised, and for individuals found to be vitamin A deficit.5, 6

-According the CDC, measles immunoglobulin can be administered within six days of measles exposure to high risk populations that include pregnant women without adequate blood titers for the prevention of measles, infants younger than 1 year of age, and persons with severe immunosuppression.
-Measles immunoglobulin may reduce the risk of infection and complications of measles.7 However, it is important to note that the use of measles immunoglobulin has been linked to degenerative diseases of cartilage and bone, sebaceous skin diseases, immunoreactive diseases, and tumors.8
+According the CDC, measles immunoglobulin can be administered within six days of measles exposure to high risk populations which include pregnant women without adequate blood titers for the prevention of measles, infants younger than 1 year of age, and persons with severe immunosuppression.
+Measles immunoglobulin may reduce the risk of infection and complications of measles;7 however, its use has been linked to degenerative diseases of cartilage and bone, sebaceous skin diseases, immunoreactive diseases, and tumors.8

 Antiviral agents such as ribavirin and interferon have also been used to treat measles in immunocompromised individuals, although there are outstanding questions about clinical efficacy.9 10

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Measles and the Measles vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.

 « Return to Vaccines & Diseases Table of Contents

 1 Higuera V Measles – How to treat measles Healthline May 8, 2019